sdthompson1/babylon/README.md

 ![](examples/chess/screenshot.png)

 *A screenshot of the chess demo.
-The Babylon compiler verifies that this program cannot crash at runtime.
-We do not go so far as to verify that the rules of chess are correctly implemented (according to some formal specification), but perhaps that could be a future project!*
+The Babylon compiler verifies that this program cannot crash at runtime (or at least, the parts written in Babylon cannot crash -- the program does also include some C code which is unverified).
+We do not go so far as to verify that the program is functionally correct, i.e. that the rules of chess are correctly implemented -- but perhaps that could be a future project!*

 # Building/Installing